 Government and Industry Specialists:

-Dr Jessica Lovering, Senior Fellow, Nuclear Innovative Alliance, USA Madi Hilly, Partner, Radiant Energy Group, USA Nobuo Tanaka, Chair, Study Group on Next Generation Nuclear Energy Utilization, Canon Institute of Global Studies; Executive Director Emeritus, The International Agency (IEA), Japan Dr Jooho Whang, Past President & CEO, Korea Hydro & Nuclear Power Co,.
-Ltd (KHNP), Republic of Korea Dario Marinez, Economist, Nuclear Alternative Project, Puerto Rico Melania Amuza, Executive Leader & Board in Strategic Energy & Infrastructure Investment, World Energy Council Aleisha Duncan, Deputy Assistant Secretary for International Cooperation, US Department of Energy’s Office of Nuclear Energy, USA Naomi Hirose, Chairman, Japan Energy Association; Former CEO, TEPCO, Japan Cristina Talacko, CEO, GLOW Strategies, Australia Jeff Donovan, Communication Lead, Nuclear Energy, International Atomic Energy Agency (IAEA) Keisuke Sadamori, Director, Energy Markets & Security, International Energy Agency Helen Cook, Principal, GNE Advisory Pty Ltd, Australia (tbc) Shah-Nawaz Ahmad, Senior Adviser India, Middle-East and South-East Asia, WNA Erik Lundin, Researcher, Research Institute of Industrial Economics (IFN), Sweden Milko Kovachev, International Expert, The International Bank for Nuclear Infrastructure (IBNI); Adviser, 92 Capital Jessica Johnson, Communications & Advocacy Director, nucleareurope, Belgium
+Karolina Lisslö Gylfe, Secretary General, WePlanet, Sweden Dr Jessica Lovering, Senior Fellow, Nuclear Innovative Alliance, USA Madi Hilly, Partner, Radiant Energy Group, USA Nobuo Tanaka, Chair, Study Group on Next Generation Nuclear Energy Utilization, Canon Institute of Global Studies; Executive Director Emeritus, The International Agency (IEA), Japan Dario Marinez, Economist, Nuclear Alternative Project, Puerto Rico Melania Amuza, Nuclear Independent Expert, International Atomic Energy Agency (IAEA), Romania Naomi Hirose, Chairman, Japan Energy Association; Former CEO, TEPCO, Japan Cristina Talacko, CEO, GLOW Strategies, Australia Jeffrey Donovan, Co-Founder and President, GLOW Strategies, Australia Keisuke Sadamori, Director, Energy Markets & Security, International Energy Agency Erik Lundin, Researcher, Research Institute of Industrial Economics (IFN), Sweden Milko Kovachev, International Expert, The International Bank for Nuclear Infrastructure (IBNI), Adviser, 92 Capital Jessica Johnson, Communications & Advocacy Director, nucleareurope, Belgium Soonkil Jung, General Manager, Overseas SMR Project Section, Korea Hydro & Nuclear Power Co., Ltd. Jack Turner, Senior Associate, GNE Advisory Pty Ltd, Australia Ximena Vásquez-Maignan, Counsel, White & Case LLP, France Irena Chatzis, Stakeholder Engagement Lead International Atomic Energy Agency (IAEA) Robert Bergqvist, Country Executive, Rolls Royce SMR, Sweden Jesús Alejandro Pineda, Data Scientist, Anthropocene Institute Collins Omondi, Interim Executive Secretary, African Commission on Nuclear Energy (AFCONE)

 Conference Programme